-The law requires you produce one of the following forms of photographic identification when you vote in person at a polling station:
+The law requires you to produce one of the following forms of photographic identification when you vote in person at a polling station:

 - UK, Ireland or EEA driving licence (photographic part) (provisional accepted)